 Today marks more than two decades since Ahmad Bahruddin and his colleagues founded the Qaryah Thayyibah Farmers’ Union (SPPQT) in Salatiga, a beautiful mountain city in Central Java Province of Indonesia.
-SPPQT is a forum to empower smallholder farmers that was established in 1999.
+SPPQT is a forum to empower smallholder farmers and alleviate poverty that was established in 1999.

 Not only empowering farmers and communities, SPPTQ also takes part in environmental conservation initiatives, e.g., the construction of 930 units from the target of 2,500 infiltration wells has successfully increased the Senjoyo spring’s water discharge significantly.

 Through SPPTQ, Bahruddin also established an alternative education forum called the Qaryah Thayyibah Learning Community (Komunitas Belajar Qaryah Thayyibah – KBTQ) in 2003.
 This work has led him to be a member of the National Accreditation Board for Early Childhood and Non-Formal Education at the Ministry of Education from 2018 to 2022.